grew-nlp/grew_doc/content/usage/install.md

 opam list | grep grew
 ```

-you should obtain (the third line may not appear if you haven't installed the Python librairy backend):
+you should obtain (the third line may not appear if you haven't installed the Python library backend):

 ```
 grew                          1.12.0      Grew system